The Adventures of Reynard the Fox

 Sir Tibert the Cat was sent by King Lion to

-e Fox to appear at court, there to answer for all his offences.
+summon Reynard the Fox to appear at court, there to answer for all his offences.

 When he arrived at Reynard's Castle the fox promised to return with him to the court.
 "But," said the fox, "you must remain for the night, and tomorrow we will travel together."
 Sir Tibert agreed to this.
 Then the fox began to lay a meal, but all he could provide was honey.